qmk/qmk_firmware/users/ericgebhart/readme.md

 This is where the keycodes are processed...
 It tends to be where cruft gathers.
 Mostly I try to keep it empty and do all my processing with the extensions.
-The file, _extensions.h_ takes care of inserting them in process_records.
+The file, _extensions.h_ takes care of inserting them in process_records with it's macro.

 Extensions